ds-modules/curriculum-guide/_sources/technology/git-and-github.md

 - As a first step, Login to GitHub Desktop using your GitHub login credentials.

 - All the available repositories in your GitHub account will be visible when you click "Clone the repository" option in Github Desktop.
-Choose the repository you want to work on and the branch in which you intend to make changes.
+Choose the repository you want to work on and the branch in which you intend to make changes. ry in sync with the upstream Github repository.

-- Click "Fetch Origin" button to make your local repository in sync with the upstream Github repository.
+- Click "Fetch Origin" button to make your local reposito
 - Make the required changes to your file(s).
 Once your changes are made to the file(s)/folder(s), Drag and drop them in the cloned repository's file structure.

 - All the added file(s)/folder(s) will appear as changed file(s) in Github Desktop.
 Add a summary and a detailed description to define the changes for your commit.
 Click the "commit" button to commit your changes to the selected branch.